fxshubham/TWRP-Lava-T81N/README.md

 # TWRP Device Tree for Lava T81N

+⚠️ WARNING: Two variants of T81N exist — MT6761 (MediaTek) and T310 (UNISOC).
+This is for MT6761 ONLY.
+Flashing on the UNISOC variant will brick it.
+Verify via Settings → About Tablet before flashing.

 Maintained by: **Shubham Srivastava** ([@fxshubham](https://github.com/fxshubham))

 For bugs or questions, open a [GitHub Issue](https://github.com/fxshubham/TWRP-Lava-T81N/issues).